 - a.
-Generate a list of miniseed files using the following command: ls -D \$PWD/RAW//20??/??/.miniseed > mseed-file-list.txt - b.
-Run dataselect in a loop with the following command:
+Generate a list of miniSEED files using the following command: ls -D \$PWD/RAW//20??/??/ > mseed-file-list.txt - b.
+Run dataselect in a loop with the following command: cat mseed-file-list.txt | while read line; do dataselect -A DAYS/%s/%s.%n.%l.%c.%Y.%j \$line; done

-cat mseed-file-list.txt | while read line; do dataselect -A DAYS/%s/%s.%n.%l.%c.%Y.%j
+4. Confirm your station and channel names.

-\$line; done - 4.
-Confirm your station and channel names.
-In the DAYS folder just created by dataselect, check to see if you have folders for each of your stations.
-The data should be organized into those folders in station/channel/day volumes named STA.NET.LOC.CHAN.YEAR.JULDAY.
-For example: BA01.XR..HHZ.2018.039 (The .. after XR is where the location code would be if needed).
+In the "DAYS" folder just created by dataselect, check to see if you have folders for each of your stations.
+The data should be organized into those folders in station/channel/day volumes named "STA.NET.LOC.CHAN.YEAR.JULDAY".
+For example: BA01.XR..HHZ.2018.039 (The ".." after "XR" is where the location code would be if needed).

-Since the station/channel names are programmed into the Centaur, you should not need to modify any of the headers in the miniSEED files unless a mistake was made when programming the Centaur at the site.
+Since the station/channel names are programmed into the Pegasus, you should not need to modify any of the headers in the miniSEED files unless a mistake was made when programming the Pegasus at the site.
 To change any miniSEED headers to correct a station name, network code, etc., see the fixhdr doc on the EPIC website (see link on previous page).
 After you have modified the headers with fixhdr, rename the files so that the station-network-location-channel codes in the miniSEED file names match the corrected headers.

-Note: Run fixhdr on the miniseed files in DAYS directory.
+Note: Run fixhdr on the miniSEED files in "DAYS" directory.